g-clef/g-clef.github.io/index.md

 ## The obligatory blog

 In 2019 I made a mistake - I decided to rebuild my home lab.
+In 2022, I made the same mistake again.
-My home lab isn't the biggest or fanciest lab out there, but it has just enough idiosyncracies, and life has caught up to me enough, that the rebuild process turned into a saga of its own.
+My home lab isn't the biggest or fanciest lab out there, but it has just enough idiosyncracies, and life has caught up to me enough, that the rebuild process is a saga of each time I do it.
 This wouldn't have been the first time a rebuild turned into an RPG-level quest, but *this* time was different - this time I took notes.
 These are those notes.

 - About the lab (setup, etc)
   - [but why?](/lab/why.md) - Why I rebuilt it, and what it used to be